bbulkow/loudframe/play_sdcard_multi/HTTP_API.md

 - WiFi operations are performed asynchronously in the background
 - Signal strength is reported as both RSSI (dBm) and percentage (0-100)
 - Adding a new network triggers an immediate connection attempt
-- Unit ID is persisted to SD card and survives device reboots
+- Device ID is persisted to SD card and survives device reboots
-- Note: The API endpoints still use `/api/unit_id` for backwards compatibility, but the JSON field is now `id` instead of `unit_id`